 Select a card and use it as a discussion prompt.
 Students can share ideas and stories from their own lives.
 You could also have students try out some of the suggestions.
 For example, in the card below, students could share things they find interesting about their classmates.
 This would be especially effective after doing a Get-to-Know you warm up activity in which students learn more about each other.

 In Small Groups

-Role Playing is an effective tool because you can use it not only to demonstrate positive behaviors,but also because it helps both the participants and the observers to really feel the emotions associated with the role play, even though it is just pretend.
-For the card below, you might split your class into pairs and have each pair come up with a solution to role-play.
+Role playing is an effective tool because you can use it not only to demonstrate positive behaviors but also because it helps both the participants and the observers to really feel the emotions associated with the role play, even though it is just pretend.
+For the card below, you might split your class into pairs and have each pair come up with a solution to role play.
 Another interesting twist is to assign some groups to come up with a bad solution.
-Then you can contrast the feelings and results of the bad solutions and the good ones.
+Then you can contrast the feelings and results of the bad solutions with the good ones.